jokocide/Config/README.md

 git clone https://github.com/jokocide/Microscripts.git
 ```

-Update your path to include the new Microscripts directory.
+Update your path to include the directory that contains the version of the scripts you will be using. (ex C:\Program Files\Microscripts\pwsh\)

 I focus on developing the scripts in Powershell and BASH primarily, but I sometimes create a python alternative as well.
 Delete the directories that are not relevant to you.